syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Mac.md

 {% endhighlight %}

-Step 6: A default action method named Index will be present in HomeController.cs.
-Right click on Index method and select Go To View where you will be directed to its associated view page Index.cshtml.
+Step 7: A default action method named Index will be present in the HomeController.cs.
+Right-click on the Index method and select Go To View, where you will be directed to its associated view page Index.cshtml.

-Step 7: Add a new button in the Index.cshtml as shown below.
+Step 8: Add a new button in the Index.cshtml as follows.

 {% highlight c# tabtitle="C#" %}